Continuing Medical Education Units (CMEs)

 - Practice and recognize the role of meditation, breathing, and movement as mind-body modalities.

-- Utilize a lifestyle history to formulate an individualized patient care treatment program that integrates lifestyle interventions such as diet (nutrition), exercise, and stress management for prevention and in the management of common medical conditions.
+- Utilize a lifestyle history to formulate an individualized patient care treatment program that integrates lifestyle interventions such as diet (nutrition), exercise, daily routine and stress management for prevention and in the management of common medical conditions.

 Cultural and Linguistic Competency